-Mental Health Condition - A syndrome characterized by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning as described in DSM V.
+Mental Health Condition - A syndrome characterized by clinically significant disturbance in an individual's, cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning as described in DSM V.

-Network Provider - Providers of health care designated by Prime Healthcare as "Prime Healthcare Network Providers," "Anthem Blue Cross Network Providers" and "Blue Card Providers".
+Network Provider - Providers of health care designated by Prime Healthcare as "Prime Healthcare Network Providers," "BCBS BlueCard Network Providers" and "Blue Shield of CA Providers".

-Non-Network Provider - A facility, Physician, or other licensed Provider who does not have a Network Provider agreement with Prime Healthcare, Anthem Blue Cross of California or BlueCard.
+Non-Network Provider - A facility, Physician, or other licensed Provider who does not have a Network Provider agreement with Prime Healthcare, or is not a member of the BCBS BlueCard/BlueShield of CA Network.